Directed by Mary Ridge.

 - BBC Quarry: Averted as Gauda Prime has forests instead of sandpits.
 It was originally designated an agricultural planet after all, so there would have to be conditions for lush growth.

-- BFG: Paul Darrow requested a particularly large Hand Cannon for killing Blake, justifying his Bloodier and Gorier death.
-They gave him the carbine part of the IKEA Weaponry rifle used in "Warlord".
+- BFG: Paul Darrow requested a particularly large gun for killing Blake, justifying his Bloodier and Gorier death.
+They gave him the carbine part of the Combo Rifle used in "Warlord".

 - Back for the Finale: Blake came back for the final episode, and was bloodily shot dead.
 This was because Gareth Thomas was fed up with the part and wanted it to be unambiguously the last time he would have to play the role in case the show got Un-Cancelled.